 Head-to-Head Comparison Between HTML and XML (Infographics)

 Below is the Top 11 difference between HTML and XML:

 Key Differences Between HTML and XML

-Below are the lists of points, describe the key differences between HTML and XML:
+Below are the lists of points that describe the key differences between HTML and XML:

-Before we go ahead with the difference between HTML and XML, one should know there are some similarities between them.
+Before we go ahead with the difference between HTML and XML, one should know some similarities between them.
 First of all, both HTML vs XML are languages and are used for the web.
-Both XML vs HTML are markup languages.
+Both XML vs HTML is markup languages.
 Tags are the building blogs for both XML vs HTML.
-The last interesting similarities both share is they both are originated from SGML (Standardized Markup Language)
+The last exciting similarity that both shares is that they both originated from SGML (Standardized Markup Language).

 <html> ————————-this is the opening tag

 </html>———————–this is the closing tag(notice that for each closed tag, a slash symbol is used, which is compulsory while properly closing the tags).
 There is no case sensitive in the coding part.

 <name> EDUCBA <//name>